blrgis/blrgis.github.io/articles/basics_of_rs_gis.md

 ## Remote Sensing

-As we can see in the name itself, Remote Sensing is study and application of sensory devices which senses remotely, i.e., without physically touching.
+As we can see in the name itself, Remote Sensing is the study of objects which are sensed through sensory devices remotely, i.e., without physically touching.
 Eyes and ears in the body are a good example of remote sensing organs.
 Some more examples include camera, LiDAR, RADAR, SONAR, etc.